 Upcoming Events: Don’t Miss Out!

 People are registering for the Young Yoga Masters Kids Yoga Teacher Training from all over the world.
-Summer is a great time to visit Toronto, Canada and upgrade your skills.
-Please check out the link or contact me for information on accommodations and options for shadowing me at a kids class while you are here.
-Upcoming courses:
+Summer is a great time to visit Ontario, Canada and upgrade your skills.
+Please check out the link or contact me for information on our six certificate weekend trainings and Registered Children’s Yoga School with Yoga Alliance.

 You can bring Yoga Yoga Masters to your area – This training is like no other!
-Contact firstname.lastname@example.org to discover the delightful world of kids yoga and become a kids yoga teacher.
+Contact [email protected] to discover the delightful world of kids yoga and become a kids yoga teacher.

 - Feb.
 7 + 13, 2021*: Yoga Literacy with the Yoga Alphabet (16 Hour Certificate)

 - Feb.
 28 + March 6*: Themes and Dreams (16 Hour Certificate)

 - April 25*: Kids Yoga and Mindfulness Training- School Age (8 Hour Certificate)

 - May 1 (Morn)*: Chakras for Children (4 Hour Certificate)

 - May 1 (afternoon)*: Family Yoga (4 Hour Certificate)